Pittsburgh, PA

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-Pittsburgh's 8 counties show moderate divergence — Lawrence County carries the most risk (High Risk) while Armstrong County anchors the lower end.
+Pittsburgh's 8 counties show moderate divergence — Butler County carries the most risk (Elevated) while Washington County anchors the lower end.

 Pittsburgh, PA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Lawrence County contributes the most structural risk (High Risk, driven by price momentum), while Armstrong County anchors the lower end (Low Risk).
+Butler County contributes the most structural risk (Elevated, driven by permits per capita), while Washington County anchors the lower end (Below Average).

 | County | Score ▼ |